 4.3.4.
 Review

-This tab will display a summary of all the properties set in all the previous tabs and the pricing information for this cluster.
+This tab will display a summary of all the properties set in all the previous tabs, and the pricing information for this cluster.

-12. If all the properties are rightly set, click on the Launch Cluster button at the bottom of the page to finalize the cluster creation.
+12. If all the properties are correctly set, click on the Launch Cluster button at the bottom of the page to finalize the cluster creation.